 By rule, we allow each team to have two coaches.
 In some cases, the House Committee can allow a team a third coach.
 However, this must be approved prior to team formation.
 Contact the appropriate Age Group Coordinator to make this request.

 Q. What is the coach rebate?

-We are happy to announce that starting in the 2017 Fall Recreation season we will offer a $50 rebate to all Head Coaches of a team.
+We are happy to announce that in the 2018 Fall Recreation season we will offer a $50 rebate to all Head Coaches of a team.
 The rebate applies to each Head Coach position (so a coach who is the Head Coach of two teams will receive a $100 rebate).
 To receive the rebate at the end of the season a coach must:

 - Complete their coaching assignment for the season.

 - Turn in their club issued gear at the end of the season.

 - Complete the player evaluations for their team before the Walnut Tournament weekend.

 Q. What do I do if a player is injured at practice or during a match?

 Coaches are required to report all injuries that require immediate medical attention.
 Also report injuries that result in a player missing a subsequent game or practice.
 Use this Injury Reporting to report.

 To return to play, all players must email a doctors note clearing that player to return to play to the club at Admin@WCSC.org